Current Graduate Students

 Finding the Past in the Future: Tracing 'the Integrated Artwork' in Modern Japan

-Walsh is an MA student interested in avenues of exchange between pre-modern China and Japan, especially as they touch on ideas of space, place, architecture, and the painting genre of jiehua.
+Walsh is interested in avenues of exchange between pre-modern China and Japan, especially as they touch on ideas of space, place, architecture, and the painting genre of jiehua.

 • Sehyun Oh